Adventurous Motorcycling in India

 Despite the allure of riding a literal classic, it best to avoid bikes over 10 years old.

 For extended tours, it makes more sense to buy a new or used machine and sell it at the end of the trip.
-Try finding another motorcycling experience hungry traveler, as the dealers hardly pay more then two thirds of the purchase price, irrespective of the condition of the vehicle and their earlier commitments.
+Try finding another motorcycling experience hungry traveler, as the dealers hardly pay more than two-thirds of the purchase price, irrespective of the condition of the vehicle and their earlier commitments.
 Goa is a good place to unload bikes, while South India is the worst.

 If you’re not quite ready to hit the roads of India on your own, there are a few highly reputable local tour operators and outfitters that run tours of varying lengths throughout the country.